SAP-samples/teched2023-AD272/exercises/1_SAPBuildApps/README.md

 ### Import project

-Download the file [Risk Management.zip.gpg](/exercises/1_SAPBuildApps/images/RiskManagement.zip.gpg) by rightclicking on the file and choose **Save link as**.
+Download the file [Risk Management.zip.gpg](/exercises/1_SAPBuildApps/images/RiskManagement.zip.gpg).
+Don't use right click, to download it.

 Create a new SAP Build Apps project from the lobby.
 Select Create -> Build an Application -> Web & Mobile Application.
 Name it Riskmanagement *Your AD272 user id* like **Risk Management AD272-123**